 Tips for Driving in Iceland

-Below I answer 11 of the common questions that you may have about driving in Iceland.
-These are all the things I would have wanted to know the first time I visited Iceland, and they should help you with your Iceland road trip planning.
+Below I cover all the key things you need to know about driving in Iceland, updated for 2026.
+These are exactly the things I would have wanted to know the first time I visited, and they should help you with your Iceland road trip planning.

 What are the Speed limits in Iceland?